 - Camera: Sure, most people like to rely on their phone cameras but since you’re on vacation, we encourage you to go the extra mile with a real camera.
 You’ll thank us later when you have picture-pretty memories of your travel adventures (here’s an awesome travel bucket list that you might like).

 - Binoculars: If you’re interested in bird watching, consider investing in a pair of binoculars to take sight-seeing to a whole new level.
+Click here for the review of the best compact binoculars.

 List of Travel Essentials